ssorj/quiver/impls/README.md

 ### Messages

-Implementations must give each message a unique ID to aid debugging.
+Implementations must give each message a unique string ID to aid debugging.
 They must also set an application property named `SendTime` containing a `long` representing the send time in milliseconds.